odriverobotics/ODrive/docs/endstops.md

 ### Performing the Homing Sequence
 Homing is possible once the ODrive has closed-loop control over the axis.
-To trigger homing, we must first be in `AXIS_STATE_CLOSED_LOOP_CONTROL`, then call `<odrv>.<axis>.controller.home_axis()`  This starts the homing sequence, which works as follows:
+To trigger homing, we must enter `AXIS_STATE_HOMING`.
+This starts the homing sequence, which works as follows:

 1. The axis moves towards the `min_endstop` at `homing_speed`
 2. The axis presses the `min_endstop`
 3. The axis moves away from the `min_endstop` to the home position

 ### Homing at Startup
 It is possible to configure the odrive to enter homing immediately after startup.
-For safety reasons, we require the user to specifically enable closed loop control at startup, even if homing is requested.
-Thus, to enable homing at startup, the following must be configured:
+To enable homing at startup, the following must be configured:

 ```
-<odrv>.<axis>.config.startup_closed_loop_control = True
 <odrv>.<axis>.config.startup_homing = True
 ```